 The first fall measures around 10 meters high.
 It cascades on a sliding platform sideward.
 It has a very long and deep pool.
 Even without dipping on the pool, one could somehow feel the sensation of what it’s like to wade on the fall’s invigorating waters.

 Both the second and third falls have beautiful pools.
 From my observation, the third falls’ pool is the deepest.
 It has a small falls on the edge, measuring around 5 feet high.
 There is also an adjacent rock formation.
 It provides a good spot for jumping or diving.
 According to a local guide, there is another small waterfall with beautiful white rock formations upstream.
 Due to limited guides, however, access to this is yet to be realized.

 By the way, there are available life vests for non-swimmers.
-During our visit, they gave these out for free.
-However, one of the guides mentioned that they will soon collect 20 pesos as a rent per life vest.
 There are also rafts per layer of Bayokbok falls.
 So you could also try boating/rafting.